LucasCNordstrom/createDeployedGHPage/README.md

 All of these are directly using vite's own templates.

-After that,a few seconds and the scripts will be done.
+After those few seconds the script will be done.

-Wait a minute and you'll be able to go to your see your page at *'yourGitHubUsername.github.io/nameOfYourProject'*
+Wait a minute and you'll be able to go to your page at *'yourGitHubUsername.github.io/nameOfYourProject'*

 Hope that helps!